ibm-cloud-docs/vpc/vsi-vpc-about-data-encryption.md

 * Encryption keys are controlled by you.
 You grant IBM access to use your root keys to encrypt your data.
 * Data is encrypted while in transit and while at rest.
 * You can encrypt boot and data volumes.
 * You can encrypt [custom images](/docs/vpc?topic=vpc-create-encrypted-custom-image) by importing a QCOW2 boot image file protected by your root key.
 The data in the instance's boot volume is also encrypted.
 * You choose the [key management service (KMS)](#kms-for-byok) you want to use.
 You can select {{site.data.keyword.keymanagementserviceshort}}, a public multi-tenant KMS that is FIPS 140-2 L3 compliant, or the more secure {{site.data.keyword.hscrypto}}, which is FIPS 140-2 L4 compliant.
-* Customer-managed encryption provides better audit records for key usage.
+* Customer-managed encryption provides better audit records for root key usage.
 Your key access is logged in the [Activity Tracker](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-activity-tracker-events) with LogDNA service.
-The Activity Tracker lets you track interactions with the VPC.
+The Activity Tracker lets you track interactions with the VPC, such as when a root key is rotated.
+* You can manually rotate your root keys using the API or CLI, or set up a rotation policy to automatically rotate your keys.
+Rotating keys replaces the root key's original cryptographic material and generates new material.
+For more inforation, see [Key Rotation for VPC resources](/docs/vpc?topic=vpc-vpc-key-rotation).

 ### IBM's encryption technology - How your data is secured
 {: #byok-technologies}

 Encryption is handled by IBM's host/hypervisor technology for your instances.
 This feature provides greater level of security over solutions that only provide storage node encryption.
 Data is always encrypted with your root key outside the host/hypervisor.
-This means that your data is protected while in transit between the host system and IBM's storage systems, and while at rest in IBM's storage system.
+Your data is protected while in transit between the host system and IBM's storage systems, and while at rest in IBM's storage system.

 Communication between the host system and IBM's storage systems is also encrypted using Transport Layer Security (TLS) encryption technology using IBM-managed keys.
-This means when your data is in transit, it's encrypted twice; first with your AES-256 master encryption key and then with IBM's TLS encryption key.
+When your data is in transit, it's encrypted twice; first with your AES-256 master encryption key and then with IBM's TLS encryption key.

 For more information about technologies used for customer-managed encryption, see [Data security and encryption questions](/docs/vpc?topic=vpc-block-storage-vpc-faq#block-storage-vpc-security-questions) in the {{site.data.keyword.block_storage_is_short}} FAQs.

 ### Root key regional and cross-regional considerations
 {: #byok-cross-region-keys}

-Customer-managed encryption lets you keep your root keys in the same region as your resources, or in a different region (cross-regional).
+Customer-managed encryption for volumes and images lets you keep your root keys in the same region as your resources, or in a different region (cross-regional).

 When you use root keys in the same region as your resources, all network traffic is directed to a private endpoint.
 That is, your keys encrypt and decrypt resources over a private network that's inaccessible to the Internet.
 In contrast, when your keys are in a different region than your resource, the key material must transmit over a public network, exposing it to the Internet.